Brad Scott (Australian footballer): Personal life

 Scott's identical twin brother Chris Scott played alongside him at the Brisbane Lions and is now the coach of Geelong.
 Brad is the younger twin by a few minutes.
+The twins both attended St Kevin’s College, their fees aided by Legacy following the circumstances of their father's death when they were eight years old.

 In September 2014, Scott's wife Penny gave birth to their first child, a son.